Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 Mike’s mask is professionalism.

-But Mike’s professionalism is not just a skillset.
-It is emotional armor.
+But professionalism is also Mike’s emotional armor.

 If everything is a job, he does not have to call it a sin.